 The European Code Against Cancer, developed by the International Agency for Research on Cancer and the European Commission 2014, aims to inform people about actions they can take for themselves or their families to reduce their risk of cancer.

 Share our infographic with your friends and family or read the advice below on 12 ways to reduce your cancer risk.
-Download the infographic in PDF format here.
+Download the infographic PDF below.

 For more information